-Dysart School is undertaking a consultation on a proposal for the School to educate additional children with special education needs across the existing year groups at its current site and at a proposed additional site.
-The overall increase across both sites would provide a further 29 places above the school’s current Funding Agreement of 96 places bringing the total school capacity to 125 places by 2020.
+The consultation on a proposal for the School to educate additional children with special education needs across the existing year groups at its current site and at a proposed additional site is now closed.
+See below the consultation letter for more information on what is being proposed.

 Question and Answers